 The Office of Information Technology provides support for a variety of technology needs, including: user accounts, ID cards, online systems, wired and wireless networks, email, computer labs, phones, equipment loans, classroom technology, multimedia production, and more.

 All Niagara University students will be given a Niagara University email account; you will receive this information from the Office of Admissions in your acceptance packet.
 Additionally, your e-mail address is listed in your profile section on myNU.

 Google Drive allows students to access their files in the cloud on campus, in the residence halls, off-campus, and on mobile devices.
 Pretty much anywhere!
-Google Drive is installed on computers on campus, and can also be accessed via the web at https://apps.niagara.edu (once logged in, click …More
+Once logged into your mail, click the Google apps and select the “Drive” app.

-The Residential Network Program (ResNet) is a cooperative endeavor between residential students (Participants) and the professional staff of Information Technology.
+The Residential Network Program (ResNet) is a cooperative endeavor between students (Participants) and the professional staff of Information Technology.
 To make the network as useful, accessible, and effective as possible, there are certain expectations and rules for Participants.
-In …More

 Dorm rooms on the NU campus, including the student apartments, are wired to our high-speed local area network.

 The primary purpose of the ResNet is to support NU students in their academic needs.
 Compromised computers are a danger to other computers on the network and the network itself.

 All Students sign the ResNET Policy.

 Dialing Instructions for on-campus.